Digitalisation & Connected Cars

-This is of great importance, since accidents with autonomous vehicles have influenced the way people perceive driverless cars – turning initial excitement into scepticism. shows that 58 % feel very (42 %) or rather (16 %) negative about the prospect of riding in a driverless car, 19 % are neutral to the topic and only 23 % feel rather (12 %) or very (11 %) positive about it.
+This is of great importance, since accidents with autonomous vehicles have influenced the way people perceive driverless cars – turning initial excitement into scepticism.
+A recent US-survey shows that 58 % feel very (42 %) or rather (16 %) negative about the prospect of riding in a driverless car, 19 % are neutral to the topic and only 23 % feel rather (12 %) or very (11 %) positive about it.
 It seems that in the public mind, the many lives that might be saved by driverless cars in the future don’t outweigh the tragic few that have already been lost because of it.
 But this isn’t the whole truth.
 The global trust in driverless cars has actually been growing significantly between 2017 and 2018, showing a definite trend towards acceptance.

 Minimising the input